How to Get 100 Google Reviews in 90 Days

 The 90-Day Reality Check

-Here’s what getting 100 salon reviews in 90 days actually looks like in practice.
+Here’s what getting 100 reviews in 90 days actually looks like in practice.

 You need about 1.1 reviews per day.
-If 10-15% of clients leave reviews when asked, you need 7-11 appointments per day to hit that goal.
+If 10-15% of patients leave reviews when asked, you need a steady handful of appointments per day to hit that goal.

-Most salons see 8-12 clients daily.
-That means if you’re consistent with your system, you’ll hit 100 reviews in 90 days—or potentially faster if you’re on the higher end of daily appointments.
+Most hearing clinics see enough daily patients to make this realistic.
+That means if you’re consistent with your system, you’ll hit 100 reviews in 90 days—or potentially faster if you’re on the higher end of daily visits.

 Week 1-2: System Setup